FreeDSx/LDAP/docs/Client/General-Usage.md

 use FreeDSx\Ldap\Controls;

 # Use the factory method of the Controls class to construct a control to set globally on the client.
-# The SDFlags control is specific the Active Directory and impacts the Security Descriptor.
+# The SDFlags control is specific to Active Directory and impacts the Security Descriptor.
 $ldap->controls()->add(Controls::sdFlags(7));
 ```